-STATE OF MARYLAND COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM RECOVERY HOUSING PROGRAM ACTION PLAN 2022 DRAFT November 4, 2022
+STATE OF MARYLAND COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM RECOVERY HOUSING PROGRAM ACTION PLAN 2023 DRAFT - AUGUST 14, 2023

-In October of 2018, the Substance Use-disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act) was enacted by Congress.
-Section 8071 of the Act required the U.S. Department of Housing and Urban Development (HUD) to develop a funding formula that would allocate funding to States to provide stable housing for persons in recovery from substance abuse.
-The formula limited the number of eligible states to just those "States with an age-adjusted rate of drug overdose deaths that is above the nation overdose mortality rate, according to the Centers for Disease for Control and Prevention."
-The Act required HUD to use specific criteria in their formula which included data from specific periods of time about unemployment, labor force, and age-adjusted rates of drug overdose deaths
+In October of 2018, the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act) was enacted by Congress.
+Section 8071 of the Act required the U.S. Department of Housing and Urban Development (HUD) to develop a funding formula that would allocate funding under the Recovery Housing Program (RHP) to States to provide stable housing for persons in recovery from substance abuse.
+The formula limited the number of eligible states to just those States with an age-adjusted rate of drug overdose deaths that is above the national overdose mortality rate.
+The Act required HUD to use specific criteria in their formula which included data from specific periods of time about unemployment, labor force, and age-adjusted rates of drug overdose deaths.